 Now let’s take a look at one of the largest Burger King franchisees to see how they make money.

-As an individual investor, on the surface it may seem as if you do not have a lot in common with large corporations like Carrols Restaurant Group.
+As an individual investor, on the surface, it may seem as if you do not have a lot in common with large corporations like Carrols Restaurant Group.
 But looking at this franchisee’s financials can provide valuable insight into the success of the franchisor in the industry, as well as projected revenues, costs, and profits.
-Keep reading to find an in depth analysis of Carrols Restaurant Group and what their stake in Burger King means for interested investors.

 Carrols Restaurant Group is one of the largest restaurant franchisees in North America.
 It currently operates 1,010 Burger King restaurants in 23 states as well as 65 Popeyes restaurants in seven states.
 Carrols has been operating Burger King franchises since 1973 and Popeyes restaurants since 2019.
-Below is a chart of their One of the major financial statements focused on a business’s revenues and expenses in a particular period.
-It is also known as the profit and loss statement.
-The income statement includes the gross profit, earnings before tax, and net profit.Tax Returns: The forms a business… for Q1, as well as some key takeaways.
+Below is a chart of their income statement for Q1, as well as some key takeaways.

 |Three Months Ended|